parthematics/key-metrics/README.md

 ## Configuration

-The extension is pre-configured with your Candle API endpoint.
+The extension is pre-configured with your API endpoint.
 If you need to modify settings:

 1. Click the settings gear icon (⚙️) in the bottom right of the dashboard
 2. Update API URL, API key, or refresh interval as needed